btheard3/sentinel/README.md

 ## What Sentinel is not
 It is **not** a trading bot and does **not** predict exact prices.
 It’s designed to **rank and contextualize** sweeps.

+## The Problem Sentinel Solves

+Options sweeps are widely watched but poorly interpreted.
+Most traders rely on heuristics, social feeds, or raw volume signals, which:
+- Overweight noise
+- Ignore volatility regime
+- Fail to rank opportunities systematically

+Sentinel addresses this by treating sweep interpretation as a **probabilistic ranking problem**, not a prediction problem.

 ## Quickstart (60 seconds)
 1) Open the app and select a **Historical Options Sweep** (left sidebar)
 2) Read the 3 KPIs at the top